laukstein/do-spaces/README.md

-# DigitalOcean Spaces
+# DigitalOcean Spaces Action

-GitHub Action to sync to DigitalOcean Spaces.
+GitHub Action to sync on DigitalOcean Spaces, purge changes from DigitalOcean CDN and Cloudflare cache.

-⚠️ This action by default deletes all files in the space that are not present in `LOCAL_DIR`, disable it using `DELETE_UNTRACKED: false`.
+⚠️ Set `DELETE_UNTRACKED: false` if you wish to keep files in space that are not present in `LOCAL_DIR`.

 ### Usage